artrz/thunderbird-theme-builder/README.md

 This is an empty file where you can add your custom styles.
 The theme builder supports CSS, SCSS and SASS files.
-If you prefer to use a different file type, besides changing the file extension you need to update the filename on the building settings.
+If you prefer to use a different file type, besides changing the file extension you need to update the filename in the build settings.

 ```css
 body {